najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ###### Solution: Octopus Deploy
-There are many solutions out there to handle deployments some also offer integration feature for which we are using teamcity.
-In few talks related to devops I came across octopus deploy.
+There are many solutions out there to handle deployments some also offer integration feature for which we are using Teamcity.
+In few talks related to devops I came across Octopus Deploy.
 It felt nice, easy and powerful best part was they were targeting .net devs.

-Our team currently testing octopus deploy and it's linked with our teamcity server.
-It takes the teamcity compiled output/package and transform the code and settings for our deployment servers.
+Our team currently testing Octopus Deploy and it's linked with our Teamcity server.
+It takes the Teamcity compiled output/package and transform the code and settings for our deployment servers.
 Once code is modified for web servers its uploaded and deployed automatically.
-Backup against each deployment is managed by octopusdeploy, you can roll back to preview release anytime you want.
+Backup against each deployment is managed by Octopus Deploy, you can roll back to preview release anytime you want.

-Configurations and integrating octopus server with teamcity and gitlab was little hard but I got minimal setup working in fair amount of time.
+Configurations and integrating octopus server with Teamcity and Gitlab was little hard but I got minimal setup working in fair amount of time.
 Now its much easier to deploy code and we can develop our project faster, push small changes/fixes frequently while keeping our sanity intact.

 #### Are We There Yet?
 Achieving continuous deployment was fun and I felt good about it, but one problem was still sticking around.
-Team asking each other if latest code has been deployed I could have setup emails notification on teamcity and octopus but knew different people value email differently.
+Team asking each other if latest code has been deployed I could have setup emails notification on Teamcity and octopus but knew different people value email differently.
 Some will wait for it and read it to get latest updates some will apply filter so these kind of emails skip their inbox.

 <img src="http://media.giphy.com/media/XUR9XH8olimic/giphy.gif" />